 Authors: Anonymous

 This tutorial documents how to install, configure and maintain a Shadowsocks-libev server.
 One cool thing about this tutorial is, by following this tutorial, your Shadowsocks-libev servers should be able to defend against various attacks, including active probing from the GFW and the partitioning oracle attack.
 Additionally, we compile a list of commonly asked questions, debunking common myths of Shadowsocks-libev.
+As of November 7, 2021, we received a few reports on the blocking of Shadowsocks ports.
+We thus share a way to setup backup ports to mitigate the inconvenience caused by port blocking.

 Please consider bookmark this page because we commit to make this tutorial up-to-date and provide latest best practices to defend against emerging attacks.
 This tutorial is intended to be friendly to non-technical users.
 If you get lost at any step of this tutorial, please let us know and we will improve the documentation.